thaliproject/thali/_posts/2015-06-26-Wi-Fi-Direct-and-Dns-Sd-Txt-record-size-measurements.md

 layout: post
 title: Wi-Fi Direct and Dns-Sd Txt record size measurements
 ---
-While investigating ways on delivering more data during the discovery phase I did quick investigation on the Dns-Sd records, and how much data can we expect to deliver though that mechanism.

-Got the data now, and details can be found from my [blog article](http://www.drjukka.com/blog/wordpress/?p=127)
+I investigated how much data we could put into a DNS-SD TXT record over Wi-Fi Direct on Android.
+The results were all over the place.
+For details please see my [blog article](http://www.drjukka.com/blog/wordpress/?p=127)